Guidance You Can Trust. Experience You Can Rely On.

 Some children are left with a grandparent by a biological parent who was unable or unwilling to take on the full responsibility of parenthood.
 This may have been due to substance abuse, domestic abuse, unemployment, or other reasons.
 The grandparent has then acted as the primary caretaker for the child.

-Consult with Our Gresham Third Party Custody Lawyers
+Get Legal Guidance from Our Gresham Third Party Custody Attorneys

 If you wish to pursue a third party custody or parenting time order, you should consult with our experienced family law attorneys who can determine if you qualify for such an order under the law.
 Many factors and circumstances must be established to make this a viable legal option.